RavensbourneWebMedia/Web-development-workshop/sessions/12/README.md

 Choosing relevant dimensions is the trickiest part of creating useful personas (more on this in the example below).

-#### What dimensions should NOT be used to cluster users into a persona?
+#### What dimensions should NOT be used to group users into a persona?

 1. Age
 * Gender